War and Peace (1956 film): Filming

 The film was shot primarily at Ponti-De Laurentiis and Cinecittà Studios in Rome, as well as at locations in Rome, Turin, and Sardinia.
 More than 100,000 uniforms, costumes and hairpieces required for the film were reproduced from original, contemporary drawings.
-About 18,000 Italian military personnel were used as extras in the film’s large-scale battle scenes, which caused some controversy in parliamentary circles.
+About 18,000 Italian military personnel were used as extras in the film's large-scale battle scenes, which caused some controversy in parliamentary circles.
 The battle scenes, which were primarily directed by Mario Soldati, employed sixty-five physicians, dressed as soldiers and scattered throughout the location, to take care of any extras or stuntmen who might get injured during filming of the scenes.

 Fonda repeatedly clashed with De Laurentiis during filming over the characterization of Pierre.
 De Laurentiis, who had apparently never read the novel, insisted Pierre be played as a more conventional romantic, heroic lead and insisted he not wear eyeglasses.
-Fonda claimed that De Laurentiis would go into fits of screaming rage whenever he saw him wearing glasses, which led to him only wearing them whenever De Laurentiis wasn’t present on-set.
+Fonda claimed that De Laurentiis would go into fits of screaming rage whenever he saw him wearing glasses, which led to him wearing them only whenever De Laurentiis wasn't present on set.

 Post-production

-Swedish actresses Anita Ekberg and May Britt had all their dialogue re-dubbed during editing, due to their accents being considered too strong.
+Swedish actresses Anita Ekberg and May Britt had all their dialogue re-dubbed during editing due to their accents being considered too strong.
 Several of the supporting Italian actors were likewise dubbed.

 The Italian version was dubbed completely, supervised by Enrico Maria Salerno and Vittorio Gassmann.

 Reception

 Box office

 By January 1957, War and Peace had earned $6.25 million in box office rentals from the United States and Canada.
+De Laurentiis felt that Paramount improperly handled distribution and that it should have made two or three times as much.
+By April 1958, it had earned over $6 million in France, Italy and Germany.
+It was one of the most popular films of all time in Italy with admissions of 15.7 million.